 If you are a holder of record (that is, if your shares are registered in your own name with our transfer agent), you may vote using the proxy card contained in the proxy materials.
 Voting instructions are provided on the proxy card.
-The Notice also includes information about how to vote via the Internet (at www.voteproxy.com) or telephone (in the U.S, call toll-free 1-800-PROXIES (1-800-776-9437), or outside the U.S., call 1-718-921-8500 and follow the instructions).
+The Notice also includes information about how to vote via the Internet (at www.proxyvote.com) or via telephone (1-800-690-6903 and follow the instructions).